Miriam-Hein/pands-project2021/README.md

 ### Python Analytics tool
 <div align="justify">
 Python is a programming language created for scientific computing tasks, which includes the analysis and visualisation of datasets.
-Originally the programming language was not designed for this tasks but due to the large active ecosystem of third party packages such as NumPy, Pandas
+Originally the programming language was not designed for this tasks but due to the large active ecosystem of third party packages such as NumPy, Pandas, Matplotlib, seaborn and many more
 </div>

 #### Libraries